mozman/ezdxf/docs/source/tutorials/mleader.rst

 Line Styling
 ~~~~~~~~~~~~

-The leader color linetype and lineweight is set by the
+The leader color, linetype and lineweight is set by the
 :meth:`~ezdxf.render.MultiLeaderBuilder.set_leader_properties` method::

     ml_builder.set_leader_properties(